-- 1. be admitted and currently enrolled in at least half time status as an undergraduate or graduate student; - 2. be enrolled in a degree or certificate program at Fayetteville State University; - 3. be a U.S. citizen, permanent resident or eligible non-citizen; - 4. make satisfactory academic progress (See "Satisfactory Academic Progress,") toward the completion of his or her academic program; - 5. not be in default status on any Title IV aid from a previous enrollment period; - 6. complete the Free Application for Federal Student Aid (FAFSA) by the priority deadline of March 1.
+- 1. Be admitted and currently enrolled in at least half time status as an undergraduate or graduate student; - 2.
+Be enrolled in a degree-seeking program at Fayetteville State University; - 3.
+Be a U.S. citizen, permanent resident or eligible non-citizen; - 4.
+Make satisfactory academic progress (See "Satisfactory Academic Progress,") toward the completion of his or her academic program; - 5.
+Not be in default status on any Title IV aid from a previous enrollment period; - 6.
+Complete the Free Application for Federal Student Aid (FAFSA) by the priority deadline of March 1.

 Eligibility for most financial aid programs administered by the Office of Financial Aid is based on "Financial Eligibility" as demonstrated on the Institution Information Student Report (ISIR).
 Eligibility need is the difference between the costs to attend college and what the applicant and his or her family can reasonably afford to contribute toward the student's education.
-Graduate students are ordinarily eligible only for student loans.
+Graduate students are eligible for unsubsidized student loans.